duncantmiller/redwoodpowerfund.com/README.md

 The blog post can be written in markdown and you can also mix in html if needed.
 For example in the /src/_posts/2024-04-28-join-us-at-portland-area-robotics-society.md file there is a youtube video embed code using an iframe.
 The embed code is just cut and pasted from youtube, but you need to wrap in in a div tag with class `responsive-iframe-container` to make it responsive.
 To include images, just add them to the src/images directory and then reference them in the markdown.

 At the top of the post file, you need to include "front matter" in YAML format.
-This is where you specify the layout and author of the post.
+This is where you specify the layout and author of the post as well as a meta description for SEO (should be 156 characters or less).
 Here is an example:

 ```
 ---
 layout: post
 author: duncan_miller
+description: Rose City Robotics Founder and CEO Joseph Cole, PhD will be presenting on Mobile ALOHA, the open source robotics hardware developed by Stanford University.
 ---
 ```